Tyrrrz/Contextual/Readme.md

 #### Using contexts for non-deterministic inputs

 Normally, non-deterministic inputs can be quite difficult to test.
-For example, when dealing with the current system time, a common approach is to establish some kind of `IDateTimeProvider` abstraction that has two implementations: a real one for production usage and a fake one that allows us to substitute a constant value for testing purposes.
+For example, when retrieving current system time, a common approach is to establish some kind of `IDateTimeProvider` abstraction that has two implementations: a real one for production usage and a fake one that allows us to substitute a constant value for testing purposes.

-Instead, contexts can offer a much simpler solution to that problem:
+Instead, contexts can offer a simpler alternative:

 ```csharp
 class DateTimeContext : Context